BLCM/bl3mods/Apocalyptech/README.md

   SpawnOptions used in The Droughts is quite restrictive, so this isn't going to introduce more variety in there (though it *should* allow for an extra skin or two to unlock in the early game, at least).
+- `more_tracker_darts.txt` - I enjoy Atlas weapons, but I've found I basically never use them unless they've got the tracker darts part (as opposed to pucks or grenades).
+So, I increased the weight of the tracker dart part, where possible, so that 75% of all Atlas equipment will have the darts.

 ## OP Gear Mods